erichensleyibm/NLC_product_classifier-demo/README.md

 Click on the link above to try out the sample app for yourself!
 Note, the application is made to classify product descriptions based on the input data.

+This app was also featured in an [article](https://medium.com/ibm-watson/e-commerce-product-categorization-with-watson-cf2130d7c94a) on Medium.com which explains the process used and potential business applications.

 # Classify E-Commerce product descriptions

 This application was built to demonstrate IBM's Watson Natural Language Classifier (NLC).
 The data set we will be using consists of a cleaned [flipkart](https://www.kaggle.com/PromptCloudHQ/flipkart-products) and [JCPenny](https://www.kaggle.com/PromptCloudHQ/all-jc-penny-products/data) datasets made available through [Kaggle](https://www.kaggle.com).
 The dataset contains product descriptions and category labels.